openstack-archive/fuel-plugin-opendaylight/README.md

 -----------

 * Supports only environments with Neutron
-* HA not implemented in Helium release - one instance of ODL controller runs on primary OpenStack controller.
+* HA for ovsdb feature is not implemented in Lithium release - one instance of ODL controller runs on primary OpenStack controller.
-* L3 traffic managed by neutron agent - L3 is not fully implemented in Helium release, lack of drivers in OpenStack Juno.
+* L3 traffic managed by neutron agent - lack of drivers in OpenStack Juno.

 Installation Guide
 ==================